 The Office of Calling and Vocation (OCV) exists to promote the practical development of students into leaders who are equipped to serve and lead others in Foursquare, the Church in general, and the world.
-OCV helps students grow in their faith, identify God's calling on their life, and helps students develop practical skills for success in the church, the workplace, and the world.
+OCV helps students grow in their faith, identify God's calling on their life, and develop practical skills for success in the church, the workplace, and the world.

 The University defines ministry in a broad sense-every Christian is a minister in their calling and ministry is not confined to the walls of the church or to those in official pastoral positions.
 Therefore, LPU exists to intentionally prepare students to be ministry leaders in any vocation.
-It expects its graduates to see whatever field or vocation God has called them to as an intentional place for ministering the gospel to others.
+It expects graduates to see whatever field or vocation God has called them to as an intentional place for ministering the gospel to others.

-The Office of Calling & Vocation oversees Foursquare Licensing, Career Development, Job Placement & Internships and the Ministry Formation program, which includes chapel attendance, community outreach, and church involvement.
-The Campus Chaplain partners with this department.
+The Office of Calling & Vocation oversees Career Development, Job Placement & Internships, Foursquare Licensing, and the Ministry Formation and Spiritual Development program, which includes chapel attendance, spring and fall retreat attendance, community outreach, church involvement and a growth reflection.